dwbrite/transmission/story.md

 > Joyce: People at work are wondering where Dustin went...
 >
 > ???: Lay low.
-I’ll do the hits until this whole thing blows over.
+We'll just have to wait until this whole thing blows over.
 >
 > Joyce: Thanks, Ch—{static}

 Ch!
 That’s something to work with...

-The next week is quiet, and you’re not sure how much longer you can live with a serial killer.
+The next week is quiet.

+You’re not sure how much longer you can live with a serial killer.

 [Next Week, Sunday]